Gerhard von Kanitz: Biography

 Following his service in World War I he became chairman of the agricultural association in the district of Preußisch Holland (Pasłęk) and member of the provisional German economic council (Vorläufiger Reichswirtschaftsrat).
 He joined the DNVP after the German Revolution of 1918–1919 but left the party in 1923; later on he joined the German People's Party (DVP).

-From 1919 to 1921 Kanitz was a member of the Prussian Constitutional Assembly and member of the Weimar German Parliament from 7 March 1921 until May 1924 representing the constituency of East Prussia.
-From 1928 to 1932 he represented the DVP in the Prussian House of Representatives and from 1929 to 1933 he was a member of the East Prussian provincial parliament.
+From 1919 to 1921, Kanitz was a member of the Prussian Constitutional Assembly, and a member of the Weimar Reichstag from 7 March 1921 until May 1924 representing the constituency of East Prussia.
+From 1928 to 1932, he represented the DVP in the Landtag of Prussia and, from 1929 to 1933, he was a member of the East Prussian provincial parliament.

 Kanitz served as Minister of Food and Agriculture from 6 October 1923 to 19 January 1926 in the Second Stresemann cabinet, the First and Second Marx cabinet and the First Luther cabinet.

 Kanitz died in 1949 in Frankfurt-Sossenheim.